-Name Age Position Athanassios-Kyros Filippou 52 Chairman, Chief Operating Officer and Director Athanassios Filippou 55 Vice Chairman, Chief Executive Officer and Director Robert Shea 59 Chief Financial Officer and Director Alexios Alexopoulos 58 Chief Commercial Officer and Director Spyridon Theodorou 54 Chief Engineering Officer and Director Ioannis Ravanis 53 Director Jeffrey Scipione 50 Director Charalampos Krommydas 50 Director Alexandre Nazon 43 Director
+Name Age Position Athanassios-Kyros Filippou 53 Chairman, Chief Operating Officer and Director Athanassios Filippou 56 Vice Chairman, Chief Executive Officer and Director Robert Shea 60 Chief Financial Officer and Director Alexios Alexopoulos 59 Chief Commercial Officer and Director Spyridon Theodorou 55 Chief Engineering Officer and Director Ioannis Ravanis 54 Director Jeffrey Scipione 51 Director Charalampos Krommydas 51 Director Alexandre Nazon 44 Director

 Mr. Athanassios-Kyros Filippou has been the Chairman of the Board of Directors of FAGE International since its inception in September 2012 and Chief Operating Officer of FAGE International since December 2016.
 He is the Chairman of the Board of Directors of FAGE USA.
 He was a Vice Chairman of FAGE Greece from 2006 to 2010, its Chairman of the Board of Directors from 2010 to 2012, its Vice Chairman and Chief Executive Officer from December 2012 to December 2016 and a Director since 1994.
-He also currently holds the position of Chairman of the Board of Directors of EMFI S.A. (formerly Hellenic Milk and Flour Industry S.A.) ("EMFF"), Mornos S.A. ("Mornos"), Palace S.A. ("Palace") and Evga Holdings S.A. (formerly Agan S.A.) ("Evga").
-Previously, he served as the Chief Executive Officer of EMFI until January 30, 2017, the Chief Executive Officer of Palace and its Vice Chairman from 2004 to 2011.
+He also currently holds the position of Chairman of the Board of Directors of EMFI S.A. (formerly Hellenic Milk and Flour Industry S.A.) ("EMFI"), Mornos S.A. ("Mornos"), Palace S.A. ("Palace") and Evga Holdings S.A. (formerly Agan S.A.) ("Evga").
+Previously, he served as the Chief Executive Officer of EMFI until January 30, 2017, the Chief Executive Officer of Mornos until December 6, 2016 and the Chief Executive Officer of Evga until February 14, 2017.
+Earlier, he served as a director of Palace and its Vice Chairman from 2004 to 2011.
 He is the son of Mr. Kyriakos Filippou.
 See "Ownership of Share Capital" and "Related Party Transactions".